 The show ip route Command Explained

-The 'show ip route' command displays the structure and contents of the routing table.
-You can use the 'show ip route' for the following purposes.
+The show ip route command reveals the structure and details of the routing table.
+You can use this command for the following purposes:

-• To view how many routes available for a particular destination
+- To view how many routes are available for a particular destination

 Codes

-The routing table uses the abbreviated code to store the type of route.
+The routing table uses an abbreviated code to store the route type.
 This section displays the meaning of each abbreviated code.

 Default route